teur/OpenReader-WebUI/README.md

    cp .env.template .env
    # Edit .env with your configuration settings
    ```
-   > Note: Requesting audio from the TTS API happens on the client not the Next.js server.
-So the API base URL needs to be accessible on the device that you are loading/hydrating the website on, not the device running the localhost:3003 Next.js server.
+   > Note: The base URL for the TTS API should be accessible and relative to the Next.js server

 4. Start the development server:
    ```bash